easttennesseecc-star/Q-Top-Dog-IDE/WINDOWS_BUILD_GUIDE.md

-# 🏗️ Q-IDE Windows Build & Deployment Guide
+# 🏗️ Top Dog Windows Build & Deployment Guide

 ## Overview

-This guide covers everything needed to build, test, and deploy Q-IDE as a production-ready Windows MSI installer.
+This guide covers everything needed to build, test, and deploy Top Dog as a production-ready Windows MSI installer.

 ---